ycode/ycode-test/README.md

 ---

 Use this repository as your starting point but **DO NOT** fork it.
-Create a public repository on GitHub for your application source code, push it and send a link to jobs@remotecompany.com.
+Create a private repository on GitHub for your application source code, push it and invite the username of "liamwalder" as a collaborator via "Settings > Manage access".